evgenyneu/ios-imagescroll/README.md

-# Scroll view image with auto layout
+# Scroll view image with auto layout in iOS

 This is a sample XCode project that shows how to use image view inside a scroll view with auto layout on iOS.